jpkvoid/the-recipe/static/media/steamed_bun.98db62717ab6d0033dd4.md

 - Remove steamer from steam, but don’t open, let rest for 10 minutes
 - Add vegetables
 - Add protein, like tofu or beef teriyaki

+After steaming, the buns can be kept in the freezer.
+Just steam again for next time.